pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-      Enumerates the classes (or classnames) from the WBEMServer starting either at the top of the class hierarchy or from  the position in the class hierarch defined by `classname` argument if provided.
+      Enumerates the classes (or classnames) from the WBEMServer starting either at the top of the class hierarchy or from  the position in the class hierarch defined by `CLASSNAME` argument if provided.

-      The output format is defined by the output_format global option.
+      The output format is defined by the output-format global option.

       The includeclassqualifiers, includeclassorigin options define optional
       information to be included in the output.